kubernetes/minikube/README.md

 * virtualbox - Recommended Windows driver
 * [none](https://github.com/kubernetes/minikube/blob/master/docs/vmdriver-none.md) - bare-metal execution on Linux, at the expense of system security and reliability

-Other drivers which are supported but not part of our continuous integration system are:
+Other drivers which are not yet part of our continuous integration system are:

 * [hyperv](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperV-driver)
 * [vmware](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#vmware-unified-driver)

 ## Quick Start

+Start a cluster:

-To start a cluster, run `minikube start`
+`minikube start`

-You can then interact with it using `kubectl`, just like any other kubernetes cluster:
+Interact with it using `kubectl`, just like any other kubernetes cluster:

 ```
 $ kubectl run hello-minikube --image=k8s.gcr.io/echoserver:1.4 --port=8080